What makes VOLUMA different?

 WHAT CAN I EXPECT WITHA VOLUMA TREATMENT?

-Dr. Greene’s specially formulated topical numbing cream is applied for 15 to 20 minutes prior to treatment.
-Treatment takes approximately 15 to 30 minutes to perform.
+A specially formulated topical numbing cream is applied for 30 minutes prior to treatment.
+Treatment takes approximately 45 minutes to perform.
 The treatments involve very small needles, and are virtually painless due to the numbing cream and gentle injection technique.